Defining Learning

 Learning does not need to last forever to be true learning.
 Forgetting is, after all, a normal part of human life!
 Learning does, however, need to endure long enough for change to be evident in a learner’s life.
 The type of learning that people do in church communities, which is not just intellectual but also spiritual and social, has the potential to last a lifetime.

-Watch this video to hear Professor Kissel-Ito tell a story about a woman whose religious education as a child continued to benefit her into old age.
+Hear Professor Kissel-Ito tell a story about a woman whose religious education as a child continued to benefit her into old age.

 Reflection Exercise